Pharmacy Inventory Management System: Main Features & Benefits

 Multi-Store and Multi-Location Synchronization

-• Manage data and stocks across all sales points.
+• Manage data and stocks across all points of sale.

-• Get comprehensive reports in a central database.
+• See comprehensive reports in a central database.

 Integration with Third-Party Software

-• Integration with EHR/EMR system, prescription monitoring programs, interactive voice response, point of sale software, DHL, and medical insurance verification software.
+• Integration with EHR/EMR systems, prescription monitoring programs, interactive voice response, point of sale software, DHL, and medical insurance verification software.

 Compliance and Regulatory Feature

-• Stay compliant with main regulations (HIPAA, GDPR, DEA, and more).
+• Stay compliant with primary regulations (HIPAA, GDPR, DEA, and more).

 • Ensure the smooth handling of business activities.